Random-Access-Exomemory/fosscord.py/docs/intents.rst

 Where'd my members go?
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Due to an :ref:`API change <intents_member_cache>` Discord is now forcing developers who want member caching to explicitly opt-in to it.
-This is a Discord mandated change and there is no way to bypass it.
+Due to an :ref:`API change <intents_member_cache>` Fosscord is now forcing developers who want member caching to explicitly opt-in to it.
+This is a Fosscord mandated change and there is no way to bypass it.
 In order to get members back you have to explicitly enable the :ref:`members privileged intent <privileged_intents>` and change the :attr:`Intents.members` attribute to true.

 For example:

 .. code-block:: python3
    :emphasize-lines: 3,6,8,9

-    import discord
+    import fosscord
-    intents = discord.Intents.default()
+    intents = fosscord.Intents.default()
     intents.members = True

     # Somewhere else:
-    # client = discord.Client(intents=intents)
+    # client = fosscord.Client(intents=intents)
     # or
-    # from discord.ext import commands
+    # from fosscord.ext import commands
     # bot = commands.Bot(command_prefix='!', intents=intents)

 Why does ``on_ready`` take so long to fire?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As part of the API change regarding intents, Discord also changed how members are loaded in the beginning.
+As part of the API change regarding intents, Fosscord also changed how members are loaded in the beginning.
 Originally the library could request 75 guilds at once and only request members from guilds that have the :attr:`Guild.large` attribute set to ``True``.
-With the new intent changes, Discord mandates that we can only send 1 guild per request.
+With the new intent changes, Fosscord mandates that we can only send 1 guild per request.
 This causes a 75x slowdown which is further compounded by the fact that *all* guilds, not just large guilds are being requested.

 There are a few solutions to fix this.